Ruby on Rails Authentication and Authorization: A Complete Guide to Secure, Scalable User Access

 However, in most cases, it will be an ActiveRecord or ActiveRecord::Relation instance.
 We use the policy_class: ExamplePolicy because, without it, the Pundit would try to hit the HashPolicy file since our example_object is an instance of the Hash class, which is the default behavior of the Pundit gem.

 Ensuring strong user authentication and authorization in a Ruby on Rails application is crucial for maintaining security and controlling access as your application becomes more complex.
-By using Devise and Pundit, you can easily establish a secure and scalable system to manage user identities and permissions.
+Using Devise and Pundit, you can easily establish Rails user authentication and authorization systems to manage user identities and permissions.
 These tools help guarantee that only authenticated users can access your application and that they have the necessary permissions to interact with specific resources.
 Following the steps outlined in this guide will prepare you to implement effective user authentication and authorization in your Rails projects.

-Review the devise and pundit documentation to discover the vast number of other options and settings you can use and customize to tailor the authentication and authorization mechanisms to your application's needs.
+Review the devise and pundit documentation to discover the many other options and settings you can use and customize to tailor the authentication and authorization mechanisms to your application's needs.

 Patryk Gramatowski